The structure of extended function groups

 \subsection{Riemann orbifolds}

 A {\it Riemann orbifold} ${\mathcal O}$ consists of a (possible non-connected) Riemann surface $S$ (called the {\it underlying Riemann surface of the orbifold}), an isolated collection of points of $S$ (called the {\it cone points of the orbifold}) and associated to each cone point an integer at least $2$ (called the {\it cone order}).
 A connected Riemann orbifold is {\it analytically finite} if its underlying (connected) Riemann surface is the complement of a finite number of points of a closed Riemann surface and the number of cone points is also finite.
 We may think of a Riemann surface as a Riemann orbifold without cone points.
-A {\it conformal automorphism} (respectively, {\it anticonformal automorphism}) of the Riemann orbifold ${\mathcal O}$ is a conformal automorphism (respectively, anticonformal) of the underlying Riemann surface $S$ which preserves both its cone points and their cone orders.
-We denote by ${\rm Aut}({\mathcal O})$ (respectively, ${\rm Aut}(S)$) the group of conformal/anticonformal automorphisms of ${\mathcal O}$ (respectively, $S$) and by ${\rm Aut}^{+}({\mathcal O})$ ((respectively, ${\rm Aut}^{+}(S)$) its subgroup of conformal automorphisms.
+A {\it conformal automorphism} (respectively, {\it anticonformal automorphism}) of the Riemann orbifold ${\mathcal O}$ is a conformal automorphism (respectively, anticonformal) of the underlying Riemann surface $S$ which preserves both its set of cone points together their cone orders (cone points can be permuted but preserving the cone order).
+We denote by ${\rm Aut}({\mathcal O})$ (respectively, ${\rm Aut}(S)$) the group of conformal/anticonformal automorphisms of ${\mathcal O}$ (respectively, $S$) and by ${\rm Aut}^{+}({\mathcal O})$ (respectively, ${\rm Aut}^{+}(S)$) its subgroup of conformal automorphisms.